-Whether you train in MMA, Muay Thai or boxing, a mouthguard is one of the most vital pieces of safety equipment that you can own.
+Whether you train in MMA, Muay Thai, boxing or any other combat sport, a mouthguard is one of the most vital pieces of safety equipment that you can own.
 As such, it’s incredibly important that you purchase a high quality mouthguard that will offer you a substantial amount of protection.

 That being said, deciding what mouthguard to use can be a tricky task.
 Luckily, we’ve compiled this list of the best MMA mouthguards' currently available, breaking each one down and providing you with all the information you need to know.